 More Ways to Fix Keyboard Typing Wrong Characters in Windows 10

 - Run the keyboard troubleshooter.
-Windows 10 has a dedicated troubleshooting tool that lets users fix common issues that might affect their computer.
+Windows 10 has a dedicated troubleshooting tool that lets users fix common issues that might affect their computers.
 Go to Settings > Update & Security > select Troubleshoot.
 Locate the keyboard troubleshooter and run it.
 After the scan, follow the troubleshooting instructions on the screen.
 Restart your computer and check if the problem persists.

 - As always, scan for viruses, malware, etc. Viruses can be the source of many issues.
 Your keyboard might type the wrong characters due to malware infections.
 Remember, keyloggers are common and they can change your keyboard settings.
 Keyloggers are often undetected, but they can cause various keyboard issues.
 Check out a good antivirus guide for software recommendations.